GiuffreLab/securecrt-keywords/README.md

 # SecureCRT-Keywords
 Collection of various Regular Expressions for `SecureCRT` and its wonderful Keyword Highlighting feature.
 Most of these should be universal but the main use case I had was for Juniper devices as that is what I work on for the most part.

-This is a work in progress over time and is updated as the need arises or I find the time to write out the explinations.
+This is a work in progress over time and is updated as the need arises or I find the time to write out the explanations.
 The one thing I've found is there are many ways to skin the Regular Expressions cat to get the desired effect.
 I try to make them in a way that they don't create random character highlights that I do not want.

 # Appliance Info Related